Overview - Gurnee Fire Department

 - Support Services

-The fire department is headed by the Fire Chief, Deputy Fire Chief, Administrative Officer, Fire Marshal, Training Officer, three Captains, and nine Lieutenants.
-The department has 36 full-time civil service FF/PM, 3 civilian inspectors, two chaplains, one secretary, and one intern.
+The fire department is headed by the Fire Chief, Deputy Fire Chief, Fire Marshal, Training/Medical Officer, three Battalion Chiefs, and nine Lieutenants.
+The department has 39 full-time civil service FF/PM, three civilian inspectors, one chaplain, and one secretary.
 Our organizational chart has a breakdown of current employees and positions.

 In addition to the day to day operations of firefighting, EMS, and training in both areas, the fire department is also proactively involved in Fire Prevention, Public Education, Gurnee Days, CPR and First Aid Training, and Specialized Rescue (including Dive Rescue, Hazardous Materials, High Angle, Confined Space, Trench, and Structural Collapse).